EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * PAD_3 = bstr containing opaque protected application data

-   Note that 'signature' in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
-If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_U = { 4 : kid_value }, only the bstr kid_value is conveyed in the plaintext.
+    where signature is taken from the COSE_Sign1 object and ID_CRED_U is a COSE header_map or a bstr.
+If ID_CRED_U contains a single 'kid' parameter, i.e., ID_CRED_U = { 4 : kid_value }, only kid_value is conveyed in the plaintext.
+Note that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.

+   COSE constructs the input to the AEAD {{RFC5116}} as follows: Key K = K_3, Nonce N = IV_4, Plaintext P = ( ID_CRED_U / kid_value, signature, ?
+PAD_3 ), and the associated data A is the CBOR encoding of [ "Encrypt0", h'', TH_3 ].

 * Encode message_3 as a sequence of CBOR encoded data items as specified in {{asym-msg3-form}}.
 CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.